Benfica are the top Portuguese team when it comes to European football, contesting the Champions League/European Cup final on seven occasions.

 Benfica brought in two attacking players last summer to try and fill the gap, Chiquinho and Carlos Vinicius, but a change in formation has seen the club use two forwards as opposed to a no.10 as Felix operated a lot.

 Of the two signings, Chiquinho is most like Felix with regards to roles on the pitch, playing support to Vinicius who has taken on the goalscoring responsibilities.
-However, Chiquinho has struggled so far, with just four goals and six assists in 43 league appearances – now on loan at Giresunspor.
+However, Chiquinho has struggled so far, with just four goals and six assists in 43 league appearances – sent on loan to Giresunspor for the second half of the 2021/22 season.

 Sold: Ruben Dias to Manchester City for £65m